 - Both the sedation permit and the site evaluation are subject to expiration and renewal.

 - The general anesthesia permit must be renewed biennially, concurrent with the dentist’s license renewal.
-Four hours of the 32 hour CE requirement for renewal of license must pertain to anesthesia and deep sedation.
+Four hours of the 32 hour CE requirement must pertain to anesthesia and deep sedation.

-- Late renewals result in the permit expiring, and require the dentist to suspend anesthesia and/or sedation services until a reinstatement is completed and formally approved by the NDSBDE Anesthesia Committee.
+- Late renewals result in the permit expiring, and require the dentist to suspend anesthesia and/or sedation services until a reinstatement is completed and formally approved by the NDBDE Anesthesia Committee.
+It is unlawful to provide sedation or anesthesia without a current permit.
 A late fee is incurred when the permit renewal is postmarked after the December 31st deadline of odd numbered years.